Gurp5/Coach_to_coder/README3.md

-# Employee Data Analysis Project
+# Employee Data Analysis Project - Coach to Coder Task 3

 Welcome to my Employee Data Analysis project repository!
 In this project, I delve into company data to perform various tasks related to employee information, salaries, and analysis.
 I've utilized Python programming to extract insights and solve the challenges presented.